Airport Baggage Handler

 - With experience: £24,000 - £27,500

 Hours of work

-Airport Baggage Handlers usually work a basic 40-hour week.
+Airport Baggage Handlers usually work 40 hours a week.
 Shift work and work at weekends and public holidays is normally required.
 Overtime is usually available in busy periods.

 Where could I work?